duke-doki/CountClicksOnLinks/README.md

 ### How to install

+This project uses env variable `BITLY_TOKEN`, which grants access to the service functional.
-The token can be accessed at https://app.bitly.com/settings/api/ after registration.
+The token can be generated at https://app.bitly.com/settings/api/ after registration.
 Token must be in `Bearer {token}` format.
 It must be stored as header in the URL request.
 For more information: https://dev.bitly.com/.

 Python3 should already be installed.